Beef Burgundy Over Noodles Recipe

 - 1/2 teaspoon browning sauce, optional

-- 1. In a Dutch oven or nonstick skillet, brown beef and onion in butter over medium heat.
-Add the mushrooms, wine or broth, 1/4 cup water, 2 tablespoons parsley, bay leaf, clove, salt and pepper.
-Bring to a boil.
-Reduce heat; cover and simmer for 1 hour or until beef is tender.
+- 1. In a Dutch oven or large nonstick skillet, heat butter over medium-high heat; saute beef and onion just until beef is lightly browned, 1-2 minutes.
+Stir in mushrooms, wine, 1/4 cup water, 2 tablespoons parsley and seasonings; bring to a boil.
+Reduce heat; simmer, covered, until beef is tender, about 1 hour.

-- 2. Combine flour and remaining water until smooth; stir into beef mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- 3. In a small bowl, mix flour and remaining water until smooth; stir into beef mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Discard bay leaf and clove.
-Stir in browning sauce if desired.
+If desired, stir in browning sauce.
 Serve over noodles.
 Sprinkle with remaining parsley.
 Yield: 2 servings.